lukiop7/Snake-SFML/README.md

 # Snake-SFML
-Game of snake written in C++ with SFML Library
+Snake game written in C++ with SFML Library